watem-sedem/watem-sedem/docs/watem-sedem.rst

 RUSLE factors
 =============

-In this paragraph the different parameters of the RUSLE equation (Renard et al.
+In this section, the different parameters of the RUSLE equation (Renard et al.
 , 1997) are described.

 .. _rfactor: